-On November 26, PHP 8 was released to the world.
-PHP’s latest version offers new features and improvements promising to greatly enhance the security and performance of our WordPress sites.
+On November 26th, 2020, PHP 8 was released to the world.
+Two years later, PHP’s latest version 8.2 offers new features and improvements promising to enhance the security and performance of our WordPress sites.

 Let’s analyze the main changes and how to get the best PHP 8.2 WordPress compatibility checker.

-The most exciting performance feature coming to PHP 8 is JIT, “Just In Time” compilation.
-PHP is an interpreted language, meaning that it is translated into machine code as it runs.
-JIT keeps track of code that’s frequently used and attempts to optimize the machine code translation so that it can be reused.
-This can result in a massive performance improvement for specific functionality.
+The most exciting performance feature coming to PHP 8 is JIT, short for “Just In Time” compilation.
+PHP is an interpreted language, which means it gets translated into machine code as it runs.
+JIT keeps track of frequently used code and attempts to optimize the machine code translation to reuse it.
+As a result, it can improve the performance of specific functionalities.

 The RFC proposal describes JIT as follows: